 Under the Family and Medical Leave Act, employees become eligible for leave once they work for you for at least 12 months.

 Eligible employees are also those who earn below an annual threshold.
-You can earn the FMLA tax credit for offering paid leave to employees who earned below $72,000 in 2017.
+Qualifying employees in 2021 and 2022 are those who earn below $78,000 in compensation in the preceding year.
+You can claim the FMLA tax credit for offering paid leave to these qualifying employees.